-Understanding Real Estate Brokerage Relationships With Your Park City Realtor- who represents you:
+Understanding Real Estate Brokerage Relationships With Your Park City Realtor

-A Seller’s Agent acts solely on behalf of the seller and owes duties to the seller which include the utmost good faith, loyalty, and fidelity.
-The agent will negotiate on behalf of and act as an advocate for the seller.
-The seller is legally responsible for the actions of the agent when that agent is acting within the scope of the agency.
-The agent must disclose to buyers or tenants all adverse material facts about the property known by the agent.
-A separate written listing agreement is required which sets forth the duties and obligations of the parties.
+A Seller's Agent acts solely on behalf of the Seller and owes duties to the Seller, including the utmost good faith, loyalty, and fidelity.
+The Agent will negotiate on behalf of and act as an advocate for the Seller.
+The Seller is legally responsible for the actions of the Agent when that Agent is acting within the scope of the agency.
+The Agent must disclose to buyers or tenants all adverse material facts about the property known by the Agent.
+A separate written listing agreement is required, which sets forth the duties and obligations of the parties.

 Using an Agent to Purchase a Newly Built Home or Condo in Park City and Deer Valley:

 You might be asking - why should I use an Agent to purchase a new home?
-The advantages of having me help you purchase a new home are the same as those for purchasing a resale home.
-I can provide you with valuable insight into the market, find the perfect fit quickly, and provide you with expertise in contract writing, negotiation, and closing assistance.
+The advantages of having me help you buy a new home are the same as those for purchasing a resale home.
+We can provide valuable insight into the market, find the perfect fit quickly, and provide you with expertise in contract writing, negotiation, and closing assistance.

-The builder has a professional real estate representative watching out for their interests and you deserve expertise representation watching out for your interests.
+The builder has a professional real estate representative watching out for their interests, and you deserve professional representation watching out for your interests.

-Buying a new home is a little more difficult and time-consuming than buying a resale.
-Having spent years working with builders, I have built rapport with the builders and their agents that allow me to negotiate a better deal for you.
-I can provide you with more information that the builder will supply regarding sold data, future development in the area that might affect your property's value, floor plans, and other options that might work well for you at a better value.
+Buying a new home is a little more complicated and time-consuming than buying a resale.
+Having spent years working with builders, we have built rapport with the builders and their agents, allowing me to negotiate a better deal for you.
+In addition, we can provide you with more information that the builder will supply regarding sold data, future development in the area that might affect your property's value, floor plans, and other options that might work well for you at a better value.

-I provide you guidance through the builder’s purchase contracts that tend to protect the builder rather than the buyer.
-It is very important that your interests be professionally represented when you are entering into a contract for a semi-custom or a build-to-suit home.
-These transactions are complex and the contract details must be exact in order to protect you and to ensure you get exactly the home you want!
+We guide the builder's purchase contracts that protect the builder rather than the buyer.
+Your interests must be professionally represented when entering into a contract for a semi-custom or a build-to-suit home.
+These transactions are complex, and the contract details must be exact to protect you and ensure you get exactly the home you want!

 Is there any advantage to not using an Agent to purchase new construction?

-During the Property Search, Derrik Carlson will . . .
+During the Property Search, we will . . .

-- Discuss the benefits and drawbacks of each property in relation to your specific needs.
+- Discuss the benefits and drawbacks of each property concerning your specific needs.

-- Check the MLS database and check with other brokers daily for new listings that meet your criteria.
+- Check the MLS database with other brokers daily for new listings that meet your criteria.